fastmail/envelope-validation-extension-dkim/draft-bradshaw-envelope-validation-extension-dkim-00.md

 `92570938870d5d03c444616ed79e4a2fe782d032bd23dc93aad4c3afe3a8add8`

 Recipient.com uses the eve-id and envelope set set by Intermediate.com to generate the eve hash used to check.
 As this matches the data used by Intermediate.com the hash is identical, and eve passes for this hop.

-# Privacy Considerations

-Envelope sender and recipient addresses are hashed, reducing the likelyhood of those addresses being leaked to downstream participants in the chain.
-It is expected that many of these addresses are already present in other headers such as From, To, and Received, however this is considered out of scope for this draft.

-Each participant sets a unique eve id, thus hashes for like addresses will not produce identical trackable eve hashes over time.

 # Declination to participate.

 A sender who intends to decline to participate may do so be adding a DKIM-EVE: header with a version of 0 and an ID of decline.
 These messages should be treated as though no EVE headers are present.
 Intermediaries may add further EVE headers as they process mail, however the intent of the original sender SHOULD be considered by the final recipient system.